You’ve probably heard a lot about oxygen, but you may not know much about blood oxygen levels or what your blood oxygen level is.

 - Get regular physical activity.
 Exercise can help raise your oxygen levels.
 If exercise is challenging due to low oxygen levels, talk with your doctor about the types of activities that might suit you.
 It’s important to stay active, even if it’s in a modified form.

 - BONUS – If you’re concerned about the blood oxygen level of an older adult who you are caring for, a great way to track this, and be sure that all of your relevant family members (like your siblings) are informed, is to use an app like WayWiser which allows you to coordinate your caregiving in a private & secure app.
-It’s a simple place to connect with a Trusted Circle of family and friends and share information pertinent to caregiving.
+It’s a simple place to connect with a Trusted Circle of family and friends and share information pertinent to caregiving and the shared calendar and/or notes & list feature is perfect for this sort of information.